What Is Overtime Law in California?

-A full time employment is usually considered between 30 to 40 hours of work done in a week or 130 hours of work done in a month.
-If you work for over 40 hours in a week, both full time and part time employees are eligible for overtime pay.
+Full-time employment is usually considered between 30 to 40 hours of work done in a week or 130 hours of work done in a month.
+If you work for over 40 hours a week, both full-time and part-time employees are eligible for overtime pay.

 No, an employee cannot waive his or her right to overtime compensation.
-Under California overtime law, it is mandatory for employer to pay its employee overtime compensation notwithstanding any agreement to work for lesser wages.
+Under California overtime law, an employer must pay its employee overtime compensation notwithstanding any agreement to work for lesser wages.

 Under such circumstances, you can file a wage claim with the Division of Labor Standard Enforcement office.
 Additionally, you can also file a lawsuit in court against your employer to recover your lost wages.

 7. Does everyone get overtime wages for working extra hours?